Trucking

 • Ice Road Trucking: While this work is seasonal and comes with significant danger, it is one of the highest-paying jobs in the entire industry.

 Earnings for these specialized roles can vary, but it's not unusual for drivers to make $100,000 or more annually.
 Recent data confirms that average trucker salaries are rising, with specialized jobs commanding the highest pay.
-You can dive deeper into how different roles affect income by checking out these 2025 trucking salary insights from CloudTrucks.

 Company Driver Vs Owner-Operator Financial Comparison